hfutami/distill-bert-for-seq2seq-asr/README.md

 ### Pre-train BERT

-We trained them on BCCWJ-LB and BCCWJ-PB first, then on the transcriptions of CSJ-APS and CSJ-SPS.
+We trained BERT on BCCWJ-LB and BCCWJ-PB first, then on the transcriptions of CSJ-APS and CSJ-SPS.
 We used TITAN X (12GB) 3 GPUs for pre-training (about 4 days).

 ```